w3c/sync-media-pub/technology-selection.md

 # Selection Process

 This document provides an overview of the pros and cons of a range of web technologies that were considered for expressing synchronized media in [Web Publications](https://www.w3.org/TR/wpub/).
-Refer to the functional requirements document to see the use cases under consideration.
+Refer to the [Use Cases](use-cases.md) document to see the use cases under consideration.

 ## Features